It’s November. The weather is only going to get worse. So the question, if you are a runner, is how are you going to get it done?

 Then I started training for my first half marathon and my personal trainer said “you need to get outside.”
 She said there was no way I should attempt 10 miles on a treadmill, especially since my first race was going to be outside and I needed to get used to it out there.
 I was resistant, as I’d built up this safe cocoon on that treadmill and I didn’t know how to run outside.
 Where would I go?
 How much harder would it be on different terrain with various inclines?
 What if it rained?
 What if it was hot?
 Would people look at me?
 Would I get hit by a car?
 How would I track my miles?

 I’ve tried to make games out of treadmill runs, like covering up the display and only allowing myself to peek at the numbers every 10 minutes or so, or trying to run faster through the commercials on the TV.
 Sometimes that helps a lot and sometimes it drives me even battier.
-However, I have friends that prefer the treadmill and all the metrics displayed right there while they go.
+I have friends that prefer the treadmill and all the metrics displayed right there while they go.
 One friend will pick the treadmill over an outside run any day of the week so he can watch hockey.
-There are different strokes for different folks, and I can see the benefits of both methods in order to get your run in.

-So if you want to get a treadmill, where do you start?
 Recently, an organization called Consumers Advocate reached out to me and told me that they had spent over 200 hours researching the treadmill industry.
 In addition to sifting through all the statistics, academic articles, and other resources, they also interviewed several people in the health and fitness world, including academic researchers and personal trainers.
 After researching and analyzing the differences between entry-level and high-end treadmills, they came up with a list of their top picks for durability, gym quality, and affordability.
-Treadmills have come a long way, and there are so many choices that it's often overwhelming.
-So if you are trying to decide which treadmill is the best for you and your budget and needs, take a peek at Consumers Advocate’s report on treadmills.
-They've done the legwork for you already.
+Treadmills have come a long way, and there are so many choices these days.
+If you are trying to decide which treadmill is the best for you and your budget and needs, take a peek at Consumers Advocate’s report on treadmills.

 Whether you choose to opt outside or lace up to run in front of your favorite TV show, get out there are get it done.
 We’ve got some icky months ahead of us, and there shouldn’t be any excuses.